Listen above or on Apple Podcasts.

 About Emma Wellman

-Emma Wellman is the Beginning School and Lower School principal at Rowland Hall, an independent private school in Salt Lake City, Utah.
-Emma joined Rowland Hall in July 2018 and spent three years as the Beginning School (preschool) principal before also joining the Lower School (elementary) team.
-Prior to Rowland Hall, Emma was a teacher and administrator at the University of Chicago Laboratory Schools, an adjunct instructor at the City Colleges of Chicago, and the owner of a childcare business, Banana Mashers.
-Emma holds a bachelor’s degree in linguistics from the University of Michigan and a master’s in child development from the Erikson Institute.
+Emma Wellman is the Beginning School principal at Rowland Hall.
+Emma joined Rowland Hall in July 2018 after working as a teacher and administrator at the University of Chicago Laboratory Schools.
+Emma has also been an adjunct instructor at the City Colleges of Chicago and the owner of a childcare business, Banana Mashers.
+She holds a bachelor’s degree in linguistics from the University of Michigan and a master’s in child development from the Erikson Institute.

 About Conor Bentley ’01